Santiago Quick Facts

 Number of Students

 CIEE enrolls between 35 – 50 students, selected from a national pool.
+The partner universities have enrollment ranging from 12,000 to 23,000 students.

 - Completion of an upper-division Spanish course (100 level or higher), or the equivalent.